Correlation functions for quantum dynamics of coupled quasinormal modes and quantum emitters interacting via finite-delay propagating photons: Non-retarded coupling between QNMs and quantum emitters

 \subsection{Quantum electrodynamics in dissipative media}

-We consider a system of TLSs in a spatially inhomogeneous, dispersive, and absorptive medium interacting with the full electric field.
-In a rotating wave approximation, the Hamiltonian for this interaction reads
+We consider a system of TLSs \red{interacting with the full electric field} in a spatially inhomogeneous, dispersive, and absorptive medium. \red{The medium consists of optical cavities or plasmonic resonators as well as a homogeneous background medium.
+The different kinds of interactions for this type of setup are sketched in Fig.~\ref{fig:Hamiltonian}.} In a rotating wave approximation, the \red{general} Hamiltonian for this interaction reads

 where \(\omega_a\) is the transition frequency between the lower and upper state of TLS \(a\), while \(\hat{\sigma}^+_a\)(\(\hat{\sigma}^-_a\)) is the raising (lowering) operator of the TLS.
 The electric field operator in the dipole coupling reads \cite{dung1998three, suttorp2004field, philbin2010canonical, scheel1998qed, matloob1999electromagnetic, PhysRevA.53.1818},